 A: When you do a search to FIND A HERO and they are not identified there will be a link titled "ADD A HERO ".
 Please fill out all required information and once we verify, they will be added to the run according to their date of death.
 While we have an extensive list of service members there may be many that we have missed.
 We need to hear from you if you cannot find your loved one along the route.

-A: First, search for your loved one’s mile along the 2018 route.
+A: First, search for your loved one's mile along the 2018 route.
 A map should pop up indicating the general location of each marker.
-Second, let us know that you’ll be there and we will do our best to identify the exact location.
-Be sure to select “Stand At a Hero Marker” on the volunteer form.
+Second, let us know that you'll be there and we will do our best to identify the exact time and location that day.
+Be sure to select "Stand At a Hero Marker" on the volunteer form.

-A: We encourage family members and friends to be at their loved one’s marker if at all possible.
+A: We encourage ALL family members and friends to be at their loved one’s marker if at all possible.
 Please bring photos, posters, banners, Honor and Remember Flags or whatever personal tribute you would like to visually make.
 We realize that there may be some great distance for some to travel.
 If you cannot attend, please send someone in your place or select another hero along the route closest to you to stand for.
 Each ceremonial stop will be less than 1 minute as runners then run toward next marker.
 Also please join us at any end of day ceremony so we can be sure to call your loved one’s name and honor you as well.

 Caution: each Hero Marker is placed approximately one mile apart.
-Some placements may not be along road conditions that are conducive to safely standing on the side of the highway.
+Some placements may not be along road conditions that are conducive to safely parking or standing on the side of the highway.
 Please use wise judgement when waiting for the runners to arrive, safety for all is our number one concern.
-You may want to consider standing at another marker in a safer location and letting us know where you may be waiting..
+You may want to consider standing at another marker close by in a safer location and letting us know where you may be waiting..